ashatidealiq/momentumbot/README.md

 ## Description

+This demo project uses a simple Keras model to predict prices for 3 separate asset classes (Gold, NASDAQ Composite Index, and Bitcoin).

-This repo demonstrates scalable machine learning and deep learning.
-Kinda.
-The project uses some basic deep learning predictions
+Note: The project primarily demonstrates scalable machine learning and deep learning.
+I really wouldn't use it to trade.

-How to manage the cash liquidity is always an important issue for modern human beings.
-Therefore, we developed one program to predict the profit under specific allocation chosen by the users after a certain period of time.
-We provided three investment strategies which are Gold, NASDAQ Composite Index, and Bitcoin.
-We use the LSTM algorithm to make predictions about the price of bank interest rates, gold, S&P 500 (stock market), and BTC (Encrypted currency).
+The project also uses the LSTM algorithm to make predictions interest rates, gold, S&P 500, and BTC.
 The user can input their investment today and get the prediction about their profit or loss in 3 or 6 months (after the inflation index).

-To meet the requirement of the course project, we need to:

-- Manage dynamic data sources
-- Train models and make predictions
-- Deploy pipelines to build a scalable system

-## Technologies
+## Uses

 **yfinance**: Crawl Yahoo Finance data to generate data sets